PARIJAH DIARIES 2

 You must be hearing about all this and hoping that by the time you get out everything will have gone back to normal.
 That’s what we all thought at the beginning, just waiting for it to be all over in a month or two, but even the normies aren’t hoping for that any more.
 Politicians and apparatchiks have been priming the public with the idea that things have changed forever and they must accept a ‘new normal’.
 I’ll tell you man, you’re gonna be like Rip van fucking Winkel when they let you out, looking round at the world and thinking What the fuck happened here?
-I go away for a couple of months and the world goes crazy.
+I go away for a few months and the world goes crazy.

 I think things will ease off to a degree for a few months.
 But in the autumn, they’ll hit us again with The Return of the Rona, even worse this time.
 The sequel always has to be more spectacular than the original, after all.

 I wish I could capture the weird, sinking, dreamlike feeling of seeing all this stuff coming true.
 All those conversations we had.
 And now it’s here, the dystopian movie unfolding around us.
 Collapsing economies, breadlines, food riots, all just unfortunate and unforeseen consequences of this inexplicable curse which just arrived out of nowhere and provoked an inexplicable response.

 Soon it’s going to be Hunger Games — hyperinflation and food crisis seem inevitable.
 In V for Vendetta, wasn’t it a pandemic that enabled the fascist takeover?
 Anyone not asking questions about where this is coming from and where it is taking us is deep, deep asleep.
 But, you know, that’s almost everyone.
 It came from bats, they mumble.
 Chinese people… bat soup, mumble mumble.
 Have to stay home.
 Social distancing has saved millions.
 Have to wait for the vaccine.

 Yeah, the vaccine.